kozeig/kozeig/README.md

 **Other Known Limitations:**
 - No support for maps or other complex data structures (COMING SOON THOUGH!)
-- Limited to no standard library and built-in functions (COMING SOON THOUGH!)
+- Limited standard library functionality (GROWING WITH EACH RELEASE!)
 - Type checking is minimal, which can lead to unexpected behavior in some cases

 **What Works Well:**
+- ✅ **Functions**: Function definitions with parameters, function calls, recursive functions, and return values
 - ✅ **Array Creation and Display**: 1D and 2D arrays with the new `[1, 2, 3]` syntax work perfectly
 - ✅ **One-Liners**: Statement separation with `;;` works in all contexts including control blocks
 - ✅ **Data Types**: All numeric types (integer, floating point, hex, binary) work as expected